4 Testing Refactoring Rules

 Multi-line code blocks are delimited by lines of at least three consecutive dashes (---).
 As a convenience, two adjacent multi-line code blocks can be separated by a single line of equals signs (===) instead of two lines of dashes.

 Code blocks are essentially string literals, and can contain code written in any language.
-For this reason, it’s common for Resyntax tests to include a header: test statement which specifies what #lang each code block in that file is written in.
+For this reason, it’s common for Resyntax tests to include a header test statement which specifies what #lang each code block in that file is written in.

 4.3 Test Statements

-require: statements for loading refactoring suites
+require statements for loading refactoring suites

-header: statements for defining common code used in all tests
+header statements for defining common code used in all tests

-test: statements for defining individual test cases
+test and no-change-test statements for defining individual test cases

 test statement

-(require: module-path suite-name)
+(require module-path suite-name)

 #lang resyntax/test |